-I'm So Glad That "I" Am Not A Trophy Husband
+I'm So Glad Not to Be A Trophy Husband

 Princess Kate Middleton, Kathy Lee Gifford, and Catherine Zeta-Jones.
 What do these three lovely creations of womanhood all have in common?